Adlister-2020/Adlister-2020/README.md

 # About the Project
-This is a Craigslist / Offerup Clone using Java EE, MVC pattern to implement CRUD functionality.
+This is a Craigslist / Offerup Clone using Java EE, MVC pattern to implement CRUD functionalities.

 ## Table of Contents